Valdosta is a city situated in the flat coastal plain of southern Georgia, just a few miles from the state’s border with Florida.

 Using crops grown in the state whenever possible, the Georgia Beer Company’s brewing rooms incorporate a taproom where its beers can be sampled in atmospheric surroundings.

-The knowledgeable staff will direct you through the range of beers available at the time of your visit, which might include such flavours as peach, pecan, and blueberry.
+The knowledgeable staff will direct you through the range of beers available at the time of your visit, which might include such flavors as peach, pecan, and blueberry.

 13. Okefenokee National Wildlife Refuge